 All diving carries inherent risks.
-These are mitigated through technology, its techniques for use, training and proficiency in these techniques, and further understanding when it is most appropriate to apply one technology mode versus another for the given diving task and/or within the specialized environment.
+These are mitigated through technology, its techniques for use, training and proficiency in these techniques, and understanding when it is most appropriate to apply one technology mode versus another for the given diving task and/or within the specialized environment.

-Risk mitigation guidance will be directed through a Health & Safety Plan (HASP) that will be prepared for each diving activity.
-A master plan may be prepared for activities which are routine and recurring (such as B2), though this should be reviewed as part of the pre-dive briefing to note any required changes.
+Risk mitigation guidance is directed through a Health & Safety Plan (HASP) that must be prepared for each diving activity.
+A master plan may be prepared for activities which are routine and recurring, though this should be reviewed as part of the pre-dive briefing to note any required changes.

 Over time, many risks become considered routine and are mitigated through standard conventions within given diving communities.
-When risks are identified for a given task that are not well understood by the DCB, or are cause for acute attention (differential pressure (delta P) for example), they must be analyzed as part of the dive plan.
+When risks are identified for a given task that are not well understood by the DCB or are cause for acute attention (differential pressure (delta P) for example), they must be analyzed as part of the dive plan.
 An Activity Hazard Analysis (AHA) is an appropriate mechanism to make safety decisions and further guide actionable directions.

-A dive HASP template is enclosed, along with a sample AHA format.
 AHAs should be collated and maintained for ongoing analysis and guiding future dive safety policies and procedures.